 A volunteer to finish an abandoned game must wait until all volunteers have completed such an abandoned game in turn before playing a second in this manner.

-Determination of camps by victory point auction system:
+*Determination of sides by victory point auction system:

 I’ll not carry out a formal verification of the logs, the detection of any errors is under the control of the participants.